Juntos Otra Vez (Juan Gabriel and Rocío Dúrcal album)

 Juntos Otra Vez (English: Together Again) is the twenty-third studio album by Mexican singer-songwriter Juan Gabriel, released on 29 April 1997.
-It featured Spanish singer Rocío Dúrcal, with whom Gabriel had previously collaborated.
+It featured Spanish singer Rocío Dúrcal, with whom Gabriel had previously collaborated, and is also her seventeenth studio album.
 This album became their first number-one set on the Billboard Top Latin Albums.
 The album was awarded "Regional Mexican Album of the Year" at the 1998 Premio Lo Nuestro Award.

 On 24 June 1997, Gabriel and Dúrcal performed the album as a dance spectacle show in full Mexican costume at the Theater Degollado in Guadalajara, Mexico, which was recorded for DVD by BMG and also featured a performance contribution from Miguel Aceves Mejía and Amalia Mendoza.
 The concert was accompanied by full orchestra and a mariachi ensemble on stage.